mzmine/mzmine_documentation/docs/coding/module_development.md

     If you have to implement some method to process scans, check ScanUtils first, it might already have been implemented.

-## **9. Integrate a newly created module into MZmine GUI**
+## **9. Integrate a newly created module into mzmine GUI**

-As the last step, for your module to be accessible, add it to MainMenu.fxml file.
+As the last step, for your module to be accessible, add it to the AbstractWorkspace.java or the AcademicWorkspace.java file.
 If you wish your module to be accessible in the batch mode, add it in the BatchModeModulesList

 ## **10. Test and debug**